-DRAM 1121 Theater Practicum II
+DRAM 1121 Theater Practicum II\

 Practicum in theater open to all students with an emphasis on technique and procedures with experience gained in play productions.
 Three lab hours.
-Credit: 1 semester hour Prerequisite: Theater scholarship or permission of the instructor

-DRAM 1310 Theater Appreciation
+DRAM 1310 Theater Appreciation\

 Survey of all phases of theater including its history, dramatic works, stage techniques, production procedures, and relation to other art forms.
 Participation in productions may be required.
 Three lecture hours.